What are we doing to end family violence?

 When is a crisis response needed?

-When a woman and her children need support to stay safe from someone using family violence against them.
-This may be when the woman is still in the relationship, is planning to leave, or when she has already left.
+When victim-survivors need support to stay safe from someone using family violence against them.
+This may be when they are still in the relationship, planning to leave, or have already left.

 Why is it important?

 The risks to victims of family violence are high and can be fatal.
 In the first instance, a crisis response is important because it prevents harm and saves lives.
-As well as that, with the right support, women and children can recover and thrive after family violence.
+As well as that, with the right support, victim-survivors can recover and thrive after family violence.

 Critical points about Crisis Response

-- When a woman is seeking support for the first time, the initial response is critical.
-If it isn’t handled well, she may be reluctant to seek support again and remains at risk of harm.20 If the response is handled well, the chances of her building a new safe life in whatever way works for her are high.
+- When a victim-survivor is seeking support for the first time, the initial response is critical.
+If it isn’t handled well, they may be reluctant to seek support again and remain at risk of harm.20 If the response is handled well, the chances of building a new safe life in whatever way works for them are high.

 - For first responses to work well:

-- the woman must be believed and her experiences taken seriously
+- the victim-survivor must be believed and their experiences taken seriously

-- her rights must be upheld and her safety protected
+- their rights must be upheld and safety protected

-- she must have accessible options and be supported to make safe changes for herself and her children
+- they must have accessible options and be supported to make safe changes

-- she mustn’t be judged, or experience any disadvantage if she chooses to return to the relationship
+- they mustn’t be judged, or experience any disadvantage if they choose to return to the relationship

-- she must have timely access to resources and support.
+- they must have timely access to resources and support.

-- Sometimes a woman will make several attempts to leave before she leaves permanently and safely.
+- Sometimes a victim-survivor will make several attempts to leave before they leave permanently and safely.

 Who can provide a crisis response?

-In Victoria, the people who work in specialist family violence services are highly skilled in understanding what women and children experiencing family violence are going through and how to help them keep safe.
-They know the wider family violence system and how to navigate the different services and support that women and children need.
+In Victoria, the people who work in specialist family violence services are highly skilled in understanding what people experiencing family violence are going through and how to help them keep safe.
+They know the wider family violence system and how to navigate the different services and support that victim-survivors need.

 How do specialist family violence services work?

-Specialist family violence services provide front line support for women and children experiencing family violence.
-They place the needs of women and children at the centre of their practice.
+Specialist family violence services provide front line support for those experiencing family violence.
+They place the needs of victim-survivors at the centre of their practice.

 Three principles underpin their work: